How to use Adobe firefly

 🎨 Style

-Apply a visual style preset — Surreal, Layered Paper, Geometric, Minimal, and more
+Applies a visual preset — Surreal, Layered Paper, Geometric, Minimal, and more

 → Leave on None unless you want a specific look